location of reporting-bugs has moved

 - kernel messages related to the problem (if available).

 Additionally, if you know which patch has introduced the problem, the name of it or the identifier of its commit should also be included in the report.
-You can refer to the file REPORTING-BUGS in the root of the kernel source tree for more information about the reporting of bugs.
+You can refer to the file Documenation/admin-guide/reporting-bugs.rst (or reporting-issues.rst) in the kernel source tree for more information about the reporting of bugs.

 After reporting a bug you may be provided with a patch to test.
 In that case you ought to test it and report back to the developer who have sent it to you whether or not it ﬁxes the bug.
 If it does not ﬁx the bug, you will likely receive more patches to test.
 Otherwise, it is polite to thank the developer for his work.